Supporting your third level journey

 or

-Providing evidence of your household income in 2022 that must include a Department of Social Protection (DSP) long term means-tested social welfare payment.
+Providing evidence of your household income in 2023 that must include a Department of Social Protection (DSP) long term means-tested social welfare payment.
 If you have not applied to SUSI you are required to submit relevant financial documentation with your application.

 If you wish to allow SUSI to confirm your eligibility, you will need to provide your SUSI reference number.
-This reference number begins with a ‘W’ and is provided to you be SUSI when you start your SUSI application.
+This reference number begins with a ‘W’ and is provided to you by SUSI when you start your SUSI application.
 If you do not have a ‘W’ reference number you can provide your PPS Number:

 You will be asked to confirm your consent to the sharing of your personal data with SUSI.
 If you do not provide your consent to the sharing of personal data with SUSI, you must upload relevant supporting financial documentation in order for your application to be assessed.

-If you have not applied to SUSI or if your application to SUSI was refused, you can provide evidence of your income in 2022 by one or more of the documents in the table below.
+If you have not applied to SUSI or if your application to SUSI was refused, you can provide evidence of your income in 2023 by one or more of the documents in the table below.
 You will be asked to confirm if you are a; student dependent, mature student dependent or independent mature student; and the number of dependent children in the household and the number of other relevant persons in further or higher education in the household.

 For any paper documents, you will need to create scanned electronic copies of them to upload online.
 Please note, you can only upload one digital file per question in the online application.
 If you have two or more documents to upload per question you need to create a single digital file first.